m2lines/nemo-spinup-evaluation/README.md

 Spinup-Evaluation was developed to assess the DINO configuration of NEMO, but new metrics can be added to metrics.py to make it compatible with any ocean model.
 See [Adding New Metrics](#adding-new-metrics) for details.

 ### Running on instantaneous output (Saved Restart File)
 To evaluate a state obtained from a checkpoint, run Spinup-Evaluation as follows.
-This could be from a state from the Ocean Model (NEMO for example) or the "Forecasted state" obtained from [Spinup-Forecast](https://github.com/m2lines/Spinup-Forecast) after passing through the [Restart toolbox](https://github.com/m2lines/Spinup-Restart).
+This could be from a state from the Ocean Model (NEMO, for example) or the "Forecasted state" obtained from [Spinup-Forecast](https://github.com/m2lines/Spinup-Forecast) after passing through the [Restart toolbox](https://github.com/m2lines/Spinup-Restart).
 Pass a reference restart file to compare against the new spin-up state.
+For other Ocean models ..

 ```sh
 python main.py \